madetech/G1-Spikes/2:Wagtail_Infrastructure_Requirements/Wagtail_Infrastructure_Requirements_Report.md

 1. IAM Authentication
 2. Database Username and Password

-The prior is preferred as it means no passwords are passed between our infrastructure; however, this relies on a HTTPS connection being present.
+The prior is preferred as it means no passwords are passed between our infrastructure; however, this relies on an HTTPS connection being present.

 ##### Database Username and Password

-To enable the later instead, we need to create SSM env values (using secure string) and allow the ECS task to access these.
+To enable the later instead, we need to create SSM env values (using secure strings) and allow the ECS task to access these.
 The outputs required can be found within the earlier mentioned RDS module.

-When creating the ECS task, these will need to be passed into the template file, as we have done with values within cymph_app.
+When creating the ECS task, these will need to be passed into the template file, as we have done with values within the existing cymph_app.

 ##### IAM Authentication